Practice & Projects · OrevateAI

 Common Mistakes to Avoid When Writing Addresses

-1. Illegible Handwriting: As mentioned, messy handwriting is a primary cause of delivery issues.
-If your handwriting isn’t clear, print in block capitals.
+• Illegible Handwriting: As mentioned, messy or unclear writing is a primary cause of delivery errors.

-6. Placing the Address Incorrectly: The recipient’s address must be in the center of the envelope, and the return address must be in the top-left corner.
-Placing them elsewhere can confuse sorters.
+• Placing the Recipient Address Incorrectly: The recipient’s address must be in the center of the envelope, not in a corner or elsewhere.

 Frequently Asked Questions